-King Williams Street will soon be getting its own slice of Japan, with new teppanyaki restaurant K L Teppanyaki opening its doors in just over a month.
+King William Street will soon be getting its own slice of Japan, with new teppanyaki restaurant K L Teppanyaki opening its doors very soon.

 By combining traditional Japanese teppanyaki experience with French sensibility, owners Kai Wong and Paul Seng are striving to bring a new type of culinary experience to Adelaide.
 Mixing the flavour of Japan with the beauty of refined French plating.